 The number of articles may vary between disciplines, but the number must be determined by taking into account the equal treatment of doctoral students and the target duration of four years for completing the degree.

-The objective of doctoral education is that the doctoral candidate will be well-versed in his/her own field of research and possess the knowledge and skills needed to independently apply scientific research methods and produce new scientific knowledge.
+The objective of doctoral education is that the student will be well-versed in his/her own field of research and possess the knowledge and skills needed to independently apply scientific research methods and produce new scientific knowledge.
 To achieve this objective, knowledge of the publication process as a whole is highly important.
 The acceptance of a work by a refereed series also demonstrates the quality and scientific significance of the study, meeting the highest international standards.
 The dissertation research must be of high international quality.
 Therefore it is recommended that all articles are published in international well-regarded refereed scientific series.

 Article-based dissertations may include co-authored publications.
 The doctoral candidate’s input in these must be clearly demonstrable.
 One co-authored publication may be used in several dissertations by different authors.
 To determine the doctoral candidate’s independent contribution to co-authored publications, the doctoral candidate and his or her supervisor must write a statement on the doctoral candidate’s contribution to each publication.
 If the co-authored publication has been used in another dissertation, this must be mentioned in the report.
 The doctoral candidate should deliver the report on his or her contribution also to the other authors of the publication.
 The doctoral candidate must deliver the report to the faculty when submitting the dissertation for preliminary examination.
 The report may also be included in the summarising report or an article included in the dissertation.
-The matter of including same co-authored publication or article manuscript in a doctoral dissertation of more than one student is decided on a case-by-case basis with consideration given to the clarification of author contributions.
+The matter of including same co-authored publication or article manuscript in a doctoral dissertation or Licentiate thesis of more than one student is decided on a case-by-case basis with consideration given to the clarification of author contributions.